-Also, airlines often conduct their own testing to assess your problem-solving, analytical, and decision-making skills, as well as your psychological state.
+Also, airlines often conduct their testing to assess your problem-solving, analytical, and decision-making skills, as well as your psychological state.
 Flying hours may be required per each airline’s requirements.

 Will I need a physical before beginning a program to become a Commercial Pilot?

-Yes, you will need to have a physical per the regulations made by the FAA.
+Yes, a Commercial Pilot will need to have a physical per the regulations made by the FAA.
 To receive your medical certificate, you will need to be examined by an Aviation Medical Examiner (AME).